-1.4 Winding Down Legacy CDM Frameworks
+2.4 Winding Down Legacy CDM Frameworks

-1.4.1 2019-2020 Interim Framework
+2.4.1 2019-2020 IF

-The Save on Energy programs under the 2019-2020 Interim Framework were focused on ensuring value for customers and the electricity system as a whole.
-The overall costs to deliver energy-efficiency programs in Ontario were reduced, compared to the investment under the previous Conservation First Framework, by streamlining the delivery of the programs and centralizing delivery with the IESO and focusing the designs of the programs to achieve the most impact.
+The Save on Energy programs under the 2019-2020 IF were focused on ensuring value for customers and the electricity system as a whole.
+The overall costs to deliver energy-efficiency programs in Ontario were reduced, compared to the investment under the previous CFF, by streamlining the delivery of the programs and centralizing delivery with the IESO and focusing the designs of the programs to achieve the most impact.

-The Interim Framework programs focused on consumers most in need, including businesses, Indigenous communities and income-eligible residents.
-Opportunities were also available for local distribution companies to pilot programs tailored to meet local energy and demand needs.
+The IF programs focused on consumers most in need, including businesses, Indigenous communities and income-eligible residents.
+Opportunities were also available for local distribution companies (LDCs) to pilot programs tailored to meet local energy and demand needs.

-As of 2021, the Interim Framework was on course to achieve the CDM Plan energy savings target of 1,429 GWh and the peak demand savings target of 190 MW, when accounting for committed projects that were expected to complete in 2022.
+As of 2021, the IF was on course to achieve the CDM Plan energy savings target of 1,429 GWh and the peak demand savings target of 190 MW, when accounting for committed projects that were expected to complete in 2022.

-1.4.2 2015-2019 Conservation First Framework
+2.4.2 2015-2019 CFF

-The 2015-2019 Conservation First Framework (CFF) established a partnership between the IESO and Ontario's local distribution companies to design and deliver electricity conservation programs to local distribution company (LDC) customers.
+The 2015-2019 CFF established a partnership between the IESO and Ontario's LDCs to design and deliver electricity conservation programs to LDC customers.
 The aim was to achieve a total of 7 TWh of reductions in electricity consumption between January 1, 2015, and December 31, 2020.
-In March 2019, the Ontario government directed the IESO to discontinue the CFF and replace it with a 2019-2020 Interim Framework that streamlined and centralized program delivery under the IESO.
+In March 2019, the Ontario government directed the IESO to discontinue the CFF and replace it with a 2019-2020 IF that streamlined and centralized program delivery under the IESO.